-So with both objectives in mind, the approach we recommend is one of progressive iterations.
-For example, if you are looking for an integrated portfolio and proofing solution, you should not spend days customizing the design before even setting up the proofing part.
-This is also the approach we used when building PhotoDeck.
+So with both objectives in mind, the approach we recommend is one of progressive iterations: For example, if you are looking for an integrated portfolio and proofing solution, you should not spend days customizing the design before even setting up the proofing part.

-We recommend you follow the steps outlined in this guide, but you can safely skip some to back to them later.
+We recommend you follow the steps outlined in this guide, but you can safely skip some and get back to them later on.

 Remember that everything in PhotoDeck can be changed or refined at a later stage.